gdprsdk/android-gdpr-library/README.md

 Ideal use-case scenario in your app or game:
-1) use our sdk method to determine if the user is in the EU.
+1) Use our sdk method to determine if the user is in the EU.
 GdprCmp.isSubjectToGDPR(..)
 2) If so, set the application as being subject to GDPR.
 GdprCmp.setIsSubjectToGDPR(true)
 3) Show the CMP UI...
 GdprCmp.startCmpActivityForResult(..)
-4) Receive onActivityResult callback and check resultCode against CmpActivityResult resultCodes.
+4) Receive onActivityResult callback and check result code against CmpActivityResult result codes.
 5) If the user made a choice, then the consent string has been saved and you are done.
+6) Finally, provide an overflow menu option for the user, if they wish, to open the privacy settings again.
+   This provides users a way to change their privacy settings at any time.

 GdprCmp methods: